What is slopestyle skiing? Inside freestyle's most creative discipline

 How slopestyle skiing is scored

-Slopestyle favours individuality, but like any professional sport there is a structure to how it’s judged.
+Slopestyle favors individuality, but like any professional sport there is a structure to how it’s judged.
 Slopestyle competition adjudicators are generally interested in:

 - Execution: How well the athlete pulls off their run.
 Like other extreme sports, clean lines, smooth landings and a general sense of control are favoured.
 Wobbles and hand-dragging are no-nos.